hstove/aqui/README.md

 Sometimes when coding, you run into a situation where you want to make sure a bit of code is being executed by your application.
-You might end up typing something like the following, where you aren't positive if the code about `@noises_made` being run
+You might end up typing something like the following, where you aren't positive if the code about `@noises_made` is being run:

 ~~~ruby
 class Animal